HAMMER: Multi-Level Coordination of Reinforcement Learning Agents via Learned Messaging: Introduction

 \section{Introduction}

 The field of multi-agent reinforcement learning (MARL) combines ideas from single-agent reinforcement learning (SARL), game theory, and multi-agent systems.
 Cooperative MARL calls for simultaneous learning and interaction of multiple agents in the same environment to achieve shared goals.
-Applications like distributed logistics \cite{ying2005multi}, package delivery \cite{seuken2012improved}, and disaster rescue \cite{parker2016exploiting} are some domains that can naturally be modeled using this framework.
+Applications like distributed logistics \cite{ying2005multi}, package delivery \cite{seuken2012improved}, and disaster rescue \cite{parker2016exploiting} are domains that can be modeled naturally using this framework.
 However, even cooperative MARL suffers from several complications inherent to multi-agent systems, including non-stationarity ~\cite{busoniu2008comprehensive}, a potential need for coordination ~\cite{busoniu2008comprehensive}, the curse of dimensionality ~\cite{shoham2007if}, and global exploration ~\cite{matignon2012independent}.

 Multi-agent reasoning has been extensively studied in MARL ~\cite{matignon2012independent, panait2005cooperative} in both centralized and decentralized settings.
-While very small systems could be completely centralized, decentralized implementation quickly becomes necessary as the number of agents increase.
-Decentralization may also become necessary in practice to cope with the exponential growth in the joint observation and action spaces however, it often suffers from synchronization issues \cite{matignon2012independent} and complex teammate modeling \cite{albrecht2018autonomous}.
-Moreover, independent learners may have to optimize their own, or the global, reward from only their local, private observations ~\cite{tan1993multi}.
-In contrast, centralized approaches can leverage global information and also mitigate non-stationarity through full awareness of all teammates.
+While very small systems could be completely centralized, decentralized implementation becomes indispensable as the number of agents increase, and to cope with the exponential growth in the joint observation and action spaces.
+However, it often suffers from synchronization issues \cite{matignon2012independent} and complex teammate modeling \cite{albrecht2018autonomous}.
+Moreover, independent learners may have to optimize their own, or the global, reward from only local, private observations ~\cite{tan1993multi}.
+In contrast, centralized approaches can leverage global information and mitigate non-stationarity through full awareness of all teammates.